Bluehost vs. AWS Comparison – Which One Should You Pick in 2020?

-A domain privacy tool is available to help keep personal information used to sign up off public WHOIS hosting lists.
-This helps to prevent hackers from getting a hold on these details for phishing schemes.
-Postini from google is also provided to give spam protection to your mail.
+A domain privacy tool is available to help keep sensitive information off public WHOIS hosting lists.
+This helps to prevent hackers from getting ahold of these details for phishing schemes.
+Postini from Google is also provided to give spam protection to your mail.

-To effect secure sending and receiving of files, Bluehost supports PGP/GPG encryption.
-Bluehost also offers Sitelock, a third-party product serving as both malware and firewall scanner.
-Sitelock is also enabled to remove malware from your site.
-A very detailed checklist of what should be done to protect your site is also provided for, so you can keep things secure from your end.
+To enable secure file transfers, Bluehost supports PGP/GPG encryption.
+Bluehost also offers Sitelock, a third-party product serving as both a firewall and a malware scanner.
+A very detailed checklist of what should be done to protect your site is also provided, which should help you keep things secure from your end.

 AWS Security Features

-AWS host also provides great security services.
-Identity and access management (IAM) helps create users, rules, groups and uses permission to deny and allow their access to AWS resources.
+AWS also provides great security services.
+Identity and access management (IAM) helps create rules, groups, and user permissions to deny or allow their access to AWS resources.
 You can also grant unique credentials to users within your AWS account by giving individual access only to the required AWS resources and services.
-Another security feature is Virtual Private Clouds (VPC) that gives you total control over all inbound and outbound network traffic.
-VPC's can be used to secure applications by restricting where appropriate, access to and from the Internet.
+Another security feature is Virtual Private Clouds (VPC), which gives you total control over all inbound and outbound network traffic.
+VPC can be used to secure applications by restricting, when appropriate, access to and from the Internet.

 Security groups is another feature that can help you create rules controlling incoming and outgoing traffic on your firewall.
-AWS direct connect allows you to establish a private virtual interface between your on-premise network and your Amazon Virtual private cloud which is a private and secure network connection.
-All these are features that you can't get from a basic host such as Hostgator or Bluehost.
+AWS direct connect allows you to establish a private virtual interface between your on-premise network and your Amazon Virtual private cloud, which is a private and secure network connection.
+Most of these features are pretty high-end and not something you're going to find at traditional hosting providers like HostGator or Bluehost.

-Both web host has good security features, however, Bluehost features seem more reliable and efficient than that of AWS.
+Both web hosts have good security features, however, Bluehost features seem more reliable and efficient than those of AWS.

 Plans & Pricing

-One of the first things to consider before picking a host is the money.
-Is it affordable for you?
-Is it worth the services that are being delivered?
+One of the first things to consider before picking a host is the pricing.
+Is the host affordable for you?
+Is the price worth the services that are being delivered?
 Let's check out the pricing structure of AWS and Bluehost to see exactly what we're getting.

 AWS Linux Servers